 Part of the value a design-led process can offer is a rigorous examination of the goals we’ve set out and the problems we think we should solve, to ensure that we are in fact solving the right ones and thinking about them in the right ways.

-The alternative to this rigor is a well-executed solution that just doesn’t quite hit the mark.
+The alternative to this rigor is a well-executed solution that just doesn’t quite hit the mark, or misses it entirely.

 (Also) Be Clear